-Figure 2: Offshore Wind Capacity
+Figure 2: Offshore Wind Capacity planned in the EU (GW)

 Sources: JRC analysis of NECPs and future expected offshore wind projects (2021)

 9. Green Hydrogen

 In Romania, the Dobrogea region (near the Black Sea) meets the prerequisites to host a hydrogen technology cluster, as it has both exceptional capacity to produce clean hydrogen through wind and potentially significant hydrogen demand from existing refineries, the steel industry, district heating, urban public transport and decarbonising port activities, as well as naval transport in the port of Constanta.